 How to Do Affiliate Marketing Without a Website

 As we’ve seen all along, building a website is just one option when it comes to the best ways to do affiliate marketing.
 Running ads is another.
-Ads can help you be successful, especially for high commision affiliate programs.
+Ads can help you be successful, especially for high commission affiliate programs.

 So what if you only want to use paid ads to push people to your merchant partner’s site?
 In that case, you don’t really need a website.